All Episodes

 The book is called An Unholy Alliance.

-He's a number one New York Times bestselling author.
+He's a number one New York Times best-selling author.

-Um this book is a wake up call.
+This book is a wake-up call.

-Jay, welcome back.
+NJ, welcome back.

-Uh very timely as usual.
+Very timely as usual.

-You wrote a great book about ISIS, really before anybody else knew a lot about this group.
+You wrote a great book about ISIS really before anybody else knew a lot about this group.

 This really takes it to the next level.

-Well, we try to do is it's it's kind of the companion piece, the follow-up to the rise of ISIS, and the idea here is you look at what's happened in the past and where we are right now, so it looks at both.
+What we try to do is it's kind of the companion piece, the follow-up to the rise of ISIS.

 You look at how the world has changed, not only in the Middle East, but for us in the United States as well.